Caprice-Linux/caprice-linux.github.io/_posts/2020-10-13-Caprice-Enterprise-Linux-is-almost-ready.md

 He told me that they don't have any command-line options yet.
 So, he just guided me about how the installer works and it really made me happy.
 I had the skeleton of what I needed.
 So, I asked one of my interns to work on that.
 She came up with a pretty good algorithm and after a few days, I came up with the idea of _Caprice Unified Base System_ or `cubs` for short as the backend for a good system installer.

 More information on `cubs` will be available soon.
 But I'm proud I wrote it from scratch and it now can be used as a very versatile and flexible installation framework for other distributions as well!

+### Repositories

+Although we still have access to [Iranian Free Software Association](http://flossir.org/) servers and even our desktop version is still using those mirrors, but we wanted to have the __full__ authority over our product.
+So, Finding a server with reliable uptime and enough space, wasn't an easy task to be done.

+I was searching over the internet in past couple of days to find a good provider.
+Fortunately, I found one.
+I ordered my desired server and I also asked them for custom operating system installation.
+When everything was all set, I created the mirror and it will be announced very very soon.

+## Target market of _Caprice Enterprise Linux_